 - Providing compliance advice to a solicitor in respect of their obligations in respect of counter terrorist financing and money laundering.

 - Investigated complex pan-European missing trader and VAT fraud to identify Defendants who would be subject to civil proceedings to recover funds that have been dishonestly obtained for the benefit of the client firm.Advising a regulated healthcare professional in connection with regulatory and professional enquiries relating to its dealings in high-value products across Europe, leading to a discontinued investigation after representations.

-- Providing advice to pharmacists, doctors and other healthcare professionals in respect of ongoing investigations and proceedings.
+- Providing compliance and regulatory advice, and acting as a consultant to pharmacists, Responsible Persons, doctors and other healthcare professionals in respect of ongoing investigations and proceedings.

 - Advising a wholesaler in relation to its obligations in respect of money laundering and counter terrorist financing, leading to a successful inspection by the supervisory authority.

-- Providing advice and assistance to those seeking to apply for a WDA(H) from the Medicines and Healthcare Products Regulatory Agency – MHRA and preparing for inspections.
+- Providing advice and assistance to those seeking to apply for a WDA(H) from the Medicines and Healthcare Products Regulatory Agency – MHRA and preparing for inspections (in GDP and HMR12).